google/souper/README.md

 # Requirements

+Souper should work on any reasonably modern Linux or OS X machine.

 You will need a reasonably modern compiler toolchain.
 LLVM has instructions on how to get one for Linux: http://llvm.org/docs/GettingStarted.html#getting-a-modern-host-c-toolchain